ctarunsai/SDLC-Minor-project/1_Requirements/README.md

 ## Who:

-The tool is a helping hand for young children who would like to counter verify their conversions and also for scientific researchers and mathematicians.
+This tool is a helping hand for librarians of the libraries across the world, automates the whole book transaction process of library.

 ## What:

-A metric conversion calculator that does metric conversions in few seconds.
+A Library Management System that helps in managing the book transactions like issue, return and also calculates the fines.

 ## When:

-When people are struggling with simple conversions or when kids would like to cross verify their answers while practicing or when people need conversion results in a jiffy to proceed on further with their calculations.
+When Librarians or Library Management feels tough to do the library management in old conventional way or when Librarians want to automate the book transactions or scaling up the library.

 ## Where:

-Can be put to use where simple or advanced scientific and mathematic calculations requiring conversions are involved.
+Can be used at places where there are huge number of books in a library, or in libraries where the book transactions are very high.

 ## How:

-The system opens up to the standard list of metric conversions that are available.
-Upon selection of one the standard system, the list of inter-conversions i.e., the sub-system is shown on the screen.
-The user can now choose one sub unit that needs to be converted into one or more other sub units that is available on the list.
-The results for all these conversions are flashed in a second.
+The student or library user can pick and add books to the cart and then he can checkout the cart in order to create a issue request.
+Then after picking the books they can go to librarian, and he can confirm the issue finally.
+Same flow for the return request as well.
+Calculated fines are displayed over the user portfolio itself.

 # Detail requirements
 ## High Level Requirements: